-index = $$V{p_norm} \cdot \frac{\begin{cases} (h{min,p_norm} + h{max,n_norm} \\ +\epsilon{n_norm} + \Delta \Theta{n_norm}^2) \end{cases}}{4}$$
+$$index = V{p\norm} \cdot \frac{(h{min,p\norm} + h{max,n\norm} + \epsilon{n\norm} + \Delta\Theta{n\norm}^2)}{4}$$

-As visibility can degrade the quality to 0 in absolute terms, it is used as a multiplicative factor.
+As visibility can degrade the quality to zero in absolute terms, it is used as a multiplicative factor.
 The other variables do not directly influence each other and are thus averaged at equal weights.
 To account for both horizontal and vertical azimuthal resolution, it is squared.
+The resulting quality index map for the Swiss domain is shown in the main manuscript in Fig. 1.

-Appendix D: Case studies
+540 Appendix D: Case studies

-Case B, as indicated in the map of Fig. 2, is located in the Valais Alps and was observed from the Plaine Morte radar.
-It shows a case in complex, high-altitude terrain, observed at ~ 4800 m a.s.l.
-Figure D1 shows the supercell at 10-30 km range and 200-240° azimuth; in the Doppler velocity panel the location and direction of rotation are indicated with arrows.
-The hook shape in the reflectivity is less evident here compared to the event presented in Fig. 2, but we can see a clear indentation in the high reflectivity values at the location of outgoing (blue) Doppler velocities, showing the perturbation from the rotation.
-The high values of VIL also indicate the large moisture content in the atmospheric column.
+Case B, as indicated in the map of Fig. 2, is located in the Valais Alps and was observed from Plaine Morte radar.
+It shows a case in complex, high-altitude terrain, observed at $\sim 4800$ m ASL.
+Figure D1 shows the supercell at 10-30 km range and 200-240° azimuth, in the Doppler velocity panel the location and direction of rotation is indicated with arrows.
+The hook shape in the reflectivity is less evident here compared to the event presented in Fig.2, but we can see a clear indentation in the high reflectivity values at the location of outgoing (blue) Doppler velocities, showing the perturbation from the rotation.
+We additionally show vertically integrated liquid (VIL) and probability of hail (POH) here to provide more context about the thunderstorm intensity The high values of VIL also indicate the large moisture content in the atmospheric column.
 This storm was associated with multiple extreme precipitation and wind gust measurements (MeteoSwiss, 2019).